Converting Square Feet to Square Inches: A complete walkthrough

 Q2: What if I have an irregular shape?

 A2: For irregular shapes, you’ll need to break down the shape into smaller, simpler shapes (rectangles, squares, triangles) and calculate the area of each separately.
-Then, sum the areas to find the total area.
+Plus, then, sum the areas to find the total area.
 You can then convert the total area from square feet to square inches using the standard conversion factor.

 Q3: Are there online converters available?